Proton Therapy Breast Cancer Treatment

 Depending on the stage of breast cancer, combined treatments of mastectomy or lumpectomy surgery, chemotherapy and radiation may be needed for some breast tumors.
 Treatment options also are affected by the type of breast cancer, age, overall health and personal preferences.

-Breast cancer is relatively small at this stage and has not spread to the lymph nodes at all, or has spread to only a very small area in the sentinel lymph node.
+At stage I breast cancer is relatively small at this stage and has not spread to the lymph nodes at all, or has spread to only a very small area in the sentinel lymph node.
 While surgery is the most common treatment, radiation therapy for stage I breast cancer is often recommended after surgery to reduce the risk of cancer spreading or returning.

-At this stage, cancer has spread beyond the breast and nearby lymph nodes to other parts of the body.
+At this IV, breast cancer has spread beyond the breast and nearby lymph nodes to other parts of the body.
 Drug therapy such as chemotherapy and/or hormone therapy are the main treatments recommended for women with stage IV breast cancer.
 At this stage, proton radiation treatment may be used to shrink tumors or control pain.